Special258/Hive/README.md

 **Hive** is a full-stack community platform where people trade skills instead of money.
 Users list what they can teach and what they want to learn, get matched with others in the community, and connect to exchange knowledge — no cash changes hands, just expertise.

-This repo contains the complete application: a **React** frontend for the user-facing experience and a **Node.js/Express** REST API backed by **MongoDB** for authentication, skill matching, and all core business logic.

 <img src="https://capsule-render.vercel.app/api?type=rect&color=gradient&customColorList=6,11,20&height=3" width="100%"/>

 ## ✨ Features